 Finding a faculty mentor is an important step in the program.
 Students should consider their interest and future career goals.
 A list of potential faculty mentors that are interested and willing to have a summer scholars student in their laboratory are listed in the link below.
-Faculty are best contacted via their provided email.
+Faculty are best contacted by the email provided.

 Unless additional funds are available only one student per faculty mentor will be considered for the program.

-Former Summer Scholars are an important source of information on what to expect, help on how to find a mentor, and selecting a research topic.
+Former Summer Scholars are an important source of information on what to expect and can help provide information regarding selecting a mentor that will best suit your interest.